AfricanZulu/AirBnB_clone/README.md

-0x00.
-AirBnB clone - The console
+AirBnB Clone - The Console

-AirBnB Logo
+The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
+The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
+A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.

-Project Description
+Functionalities of this command interpreter:
-This is the first part of the AirBnB clone project where we worked on the backend of the project whiles interfacing it with a console application with the help of the cmd module in python.
+Create a new object (ex: a new User or a new Place) Retrieve an object from a file, a database etc...

-Data (python objects) generated are stored in a json file and can be accessed with the help of the json module in python
+Do operations on objects (count, compute stats, etc...)

-Description of the command interpreter:
+Update attributes of an object
-The interface of the application is just like the Bash shell except that this has a limited number of accepted commands that were solely defined for the purposes of the usage of the AirBnB website.
+Destroy an object

-This command line interpreter serves as the frontend of the web app where users can interact with the backend which was developed with python OOP programming.
+Table of Content

-Some of the commands available are:
+Environment

-show
+Installation
-create
+File Descriptions
-update
+Usage
-destroy
+Examples of use
-count
+Bugs
-And as part of the implementation of the command line interpreter coupled with the backend and file storage system, the folowing actions can be performed:
+Authors

-Creating new objects (ex: a new User or a new Place) Retrieving an object from a file, a database etc… Doing operations on objects (count, compute stats, etc…) Updating attributes of an object
+License
-Destroying an object
+Environment
-How to start it
+This project is interpreted/tested on Ubuntu 14.04 LTS using python3 (version 3.4.3)

-These instructions will get you a copy of the project up and running on your local machine (Linux distro) for development and testing purposes.
+Installation